Napa History | How to Connect in Downtown Napa

 Visiting Downtown Napa, you not only get a chance to stay in luxurious hotels and taste amazing wines, but you also get to learn Napa history all along the way.

 If you call yourself a wine snob, then learning about Napa history will certainly be more fun than your average history class.
 Most often, Napa history can be learned while sipping a glass of wine or eating luxurious meals.
-This is why people usually visit Napa, to taste wine straight from the source.

-But when you visit Napa you start to discover more of its history and see how the buildings, vineyards, and area, in general, are what’s most exciting.
-The best place to stay in Napa is in Downtown Napa, anywhere in Downtown Napa will do.
+The best place to stay in Napa is in Downtown Napa; anywhere in Downtown Napa will do.
 Here is where you will start your tasty Napa history tour.

 Vintner’s Collective is housed in one of Napa’s oldest buildings and is where you will find a collection of the best wines in Napa.
 Gary Murphy, the owner of Vintner’s Collective, brought together the best winemakers in Napa and gave them a place to impress guests with their creations.